inmzhang/ilp_decoder/README.md

 An implementation of the ILP decoder for circuit-level noise.

-Included is a `ilp_decoder.ILPDecoder` class that is configured using a `stim.DetectorErrorModel` and decodes shot data, directly outputting predicted observables (without sinter), as well as a `ilp_decoder.ILPSinterDecoder` class, which subclasses `sinter.Decoder`, for interfacing with sinter.
+Included is a `ilp_decoder.ILPDecoder` class that can be configured using a `stim.DetectorErrorModel` and decodes shot data, directly outputting predicted observables (without sinter), as well as a `ilp_decoder.ILPSinterDecoder` class, which subclasses `sinter.Decoder`, for interfacing with sinter.

 ## Installation